 Does DOC cover my partner's car?

-Often, many insurers exclude spouses/partners’ cars from DOC unless stated.
-Safer to be named or use a temporary cover.
+Often, many insurers exclude spouses/partners' cars from DOC unless stated.
+Safer to be named or use temporary cover.

 What are the official penalties for uninsured driving?